Oxford is built upon the waterways. Its canal and rivers are an asset bringing many benefits to the city and our communities.

 Oxford Waterways Project

-The Oxford Waterways Project brings together the city council, Oxfordshire County Council, the Environment Agency and the Canal & River Trust, all of whom have responsibility for the waterways and the areas around them.
+The Oxford Waterways Project was an initiative to bring together the city council, Oxfordshire County Council, the Environment Agency and the Canal & River Trust, all of whom have responsibility for the waterways and the areas around them.

 The vision and an introduction to the project describes how the waterways benefit the city.
-It sets five themes which will be used to identify improvement opportunities.
+It sets five themes which were used to identify improvement opportunities.
 These include:

 - City regeneration – improving the way the waterways look and feel